 Over the past few years, we’ve noticed a reticence in our travel planning.
-There’s been an ever growing list of places we’ve put off traveling to, even if the places are on our list of must see locations.
-We’ve finally isolated what it is and are trying to make sense of it.
+There’s been an ever growing list of places we’ve put off traveling to, even if the places are near the top of our bucket list.
+We’ve finally isolated it and are now trying to make sense of it all.
 If you travel a lot, it’s even possible that you yourself have it and you don’t even realize it.

 In two months, we’re flying from Mexico to Madrid, Spain.
 Seeing that neither of us have been to Southern Europe we thought it was finally time to make it happen.
 Considering that we’ve been to a ton of places around the world, you’re probably asking yourself why it’s taken us so long to visit such a rich and colorful area.

-That question is both simple and complicated.
+That question is both simple and complex.
 I could blame it on cost, but in reality it has to do wonder.
-You see, whenever we start to look into places like Spain, Portugal, Italy, Greece or Turkey, there are so many things we want to see and do that a few months (or even a few years) wouldn’t suffice.
+You see, whenever we start to look into places like Spain, Portugal, Italy, Greece or Turkey, there are so many things we want to see and do that we’ve felt that a few months (or even a few years) wouldn’t suffice.

 We had come to a roadblock that I call travel paralysis.

 Have you ever been hit with travel paralysis?
 Is there an area you’ve heard so much about that you didn’t want to go for fear that it wouldn’t live up to the hype?
 Were there just so many things to see and do there that you constantly pushed off going until you felt you could see it all in one giant trip?

 Then there are also size and time constraints.
 Constraints like large countries with two very different areas and the distance between them too great or the cost of flying too high to afford.
 Australia is a perfect example.
 With Perth, Darwin and Uluru being practically a world away from the rest of the big cities and Adelaide, Melbourne, Brisbane and Sydney hundreds of miles away from each other how do you settle on only seeing a few of them at once?